cfw-guide/dsi.cfw.guide/docs/installing-unlaunch.md

    - If several options are labeled `TWiLight Menu++`, select the option in where `BOOT.NDS` is shown at the end of the path on the bottom screen
       - This happens because you are running an older version of TWiLight Menu++, unless you're doing it on purpose, is suggested that you [update your installation](https://wiki.ds-homebrew.com/twilightmenu/updating-dsi)
 1. Launch TWiLight Menu++ Settings
-   - If you haven't changed your theme, follow the steps in the "Launching the Exploit" page.
+   - If you haven't changed your theme, press `SELECT` and touch the small DS icon on the bottom of the touch screen.
 Otherwise, see the TWiLight Menu++ Manual
 1. Hit <kbd class="l">L</kbd> / <kbd class="r">R</kbd> or <kbd class="face">X</kbd> / <kbd class="face">Y</kbd> until you reach the `Unlaunch settings` page
 1. If you want to change Unlaunch's background image, select `Background` and choose the one you want
    - If you want to create your own Unlaunch background, see the [DS-Homebrew Wiki page](https://wiki.ds-homebrew.com/twilightmenu/custom-unlaunch-backgrounds)